Looking to rent accommodation in Luxembourg? From finding a property to dealing with deposits and monthly charges, we've got you covered.

 Rental costs: what to expect

-As a means of comparison, Eurostat also provide average data for various housing types for major European cities (2017):
+And it's only getting more expensive.
+Statec found that rents rose an average of 2.7% a year between 2010 and 2021, or a cumulative increase of 34.1%.
+As a means of comparison, Eurostat also provide average data for various housing types for major European cities (2021):

 Most rental properties in Luxembourg are managed by estate agencies, rather than by landlords themselves.
 This unfortunately brings with it an additional cost to the tenant, and on average renters will be subject to an agency fee corresponding to one month’s rent plus VAT (17%).